-ENGLISH STANDARD \square \square × Board Endorsed Course Category A HSC 1 Unit X X \square \square Content Endorsed Course Category B ATAR 2 Unit
+ENGLISH STANDARD lacksquare \square × Board Endorsed Course Category A HSC 1 Unit \square × × \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: \$10 What is this course about?

-In the English Standard Year 11 course, students learn about language and literature by exploring and experimenting with the ways events, experiences, ideas and processes are represented in and through texts.
+In the English Standard Year 11 course, students learn about language and literature by exploring and experimenting with the ways ideas are represented in and through texts.
 Students study a range of texts which include prose fiction, drama, poetry, nonfiction, film, digital and media, as well as Australian texts.